-As of December $\underline{8}$, 2016, an aggregate of $\underline{17,131,589}$ shares of our common stock were issued and outstanding and owned by approximately 53 shareholders of record.
-Of such shares, 458,750 are held in escrow (down from an original 750,000) and subject to forfeiture if we are unable to raise at least \$6,000,000 in capital by May 2, 2017 (extended from the previous deadline of November 2, 2016), subject to a pro rata release of escrowed shares on May 2, 2017 to the extent the Company raised less than \$6,000,000, based on the aggregate amount raised through the convertible debt offering or otherwise.
-To the extent such shares are forfeited, we intend to either hold them in treasury or retire such shares so they are neither issued nor outstanding.
-In addition, as of December $\underline{8}$, 2016, 9,123,031 Exchangeable Shares were issued and outstanding, which were held by approximately 31 holders of record.
+As of September 28, 2016, an aggregate of 17,045,964 shares of our common stock were issued and outstanding and owned by approximately 53 shareholders of record.
+Of such shares, 750,000 are held in escrow and subject to forfeiture if we are unable to raise at least \$6,000,000 in capital by November 2, 2016.
+If such shares are forfeited, we intend to either hold them in treasury or retire such shares so they are neither issued nor outstanding.
+In addition, as of September 28, 2016, 9,123,031 Exchangeable Shares were issued and outstanding, which were held by approximately 31 holders of record.
 The number of stockholders does not include beneficial owners holding shares through nominee names.